-Ok, so we may be a tad bit biased here, but Nigerian Dwarf Goats are (obviously) our favorite dairy goat breeds!
+Ok, so we may be a tad bit biased here, but Nigerian Dwarf Goats are (obviously) our favorite of the goat breeds!
 They are great if you have space constraints (or if you just love smaller goats).
 We also find them to be the friendliest breed of goat.

 They are a small goat breed but they produce more milk per body size than the larger breeds do.
 This means cheaper per ounce cost for your milk.

 Nigerian Dwarf Goats also have a very high butterfat percentage.
 This means that their milk is very creamy and sweet.
 It tastes most like cows milk to most people.
 In our opinion, it is the best tasting goat milk.

-Since this mini dairy goat breed is smaller, they will produce overall less milk than a standard sized breed.
+This mini dairy goat breed is small, they range from 17 inches to just under 24 inches and average about 75 pounds (though some can be significantly smaller).
+They will produce overall less milk - usually around 2 quarts or so per day - than a standard sized breed due to their much smaller size.
 So, it is important to make sure that you get goats from proven genetics that are easy to milk and produce a high volume of milk.

 These goats are a standard size goat.
 They are one of the most distinguishable dairy goat breeds.
 They are easy to tell by their long, floppy ears (which are just SO adorable!).